Terms and Conditions; Privacy and Cookies

 Should the Company be prevented from delivering in the above circumstances the Company will inform the Buyer as soon as reasonably practicable.

 Delivery is effected when the Goods leave the premises of the Company.
-Delivery dates are advised in good faith but the Company will not be liable for any loss caused by late delivery or its failure to make Goods available for collection on the due date.
+Delivery dates are advised in good faith, but the Company will not be liable for any loss caused by late delivery or its failure to make Goods available for collection on the due date.

-The Company may deliver by instalments in such quantities as it may reasonably decide; and no breach in respect of one or more of them shall entitle the buyer to cancel any subsequent instalments or repudiate this contract as a whole.
+The Company may deliver by instalments in such quantities as it may reasonably decide; and no breach in respect of one or more of them shall entitle the Client to cancel any subsequent instalments or repudiate this contract as a whole.

 Please contact the Company prior to returning any item.

-If the buyer has ordered the incorrect items or has changed their mind they must inform the Company in writing within seven days and return the items at the Buyers expense, in an unused and saleable condition, within 14 days.
+If the Client has ordered the incorrect items or has changed their mind they must inform the Company in writing within seven days and return the items at the Client’s expense, in an unused and saleable condition, within 14 days.
 The Company will provide a refund up to the value of the original order.
 Refunds for return after 14 days and up to one calendar month will be made by Credit Note up to the value of the returned goods excluding any shipping costs.

-If the Buyer needs to return any purchase because the Company has made an error or the item is damaged or faulty, the Company will reimburse return postage up to the value of the original postage cost, excluding any additional expedited delivery premium.
+If the Client needs to return any purchase because the Company has made an error or the item is damaged or faulty, the Company will reimburse return postage up to the value of the original postage cost, excluding any additional expedited delivery premium.

-It is not possible for the Company to accept returns of goods which have been manufactured, modified or altered to the Buyers own specifications.
+It is not possible for the Company to accept returns of goods which have been manufactured, modified or altered to the Client’s own specifications.
 This includes any cut ropes, rigging, etc or goods that have required attachment of customer specified fittings.

 Any queries should be submitted via the online contact form or in writing to kSail, c/o 56 Andover Road, Winchester, Hampshire, SO22 6AG

-These terms and conditions were reviewed in June 2024.
+These terms and conditions were reviewed in July 2026.
 Any changes will be published on this website.

 Privacy and Data